YassWorks/Ally/README.md

 - Can execute commannds and code.
 (All with your permission)

 #### Full coding project generation:
-- use the `-create-project` flag or use the `/project` command in the chat interface.
+- use the `--create-project` flag or use the `/project` command in the chat interface.

 - Complete workflow:
     - Asks for your project idea.
 This can be as simple or complex as you want.